689th Combat Communications Wing

 The 689th Combat Communications Wing was a wing of the United States Air Force stationed at Robins Air Force Base, Georgia.
 The wing was activated on 9 October 2009 as a subordinate unit of Twenty-Fourth Air Force.
 On 5 June 2013, the wing was inactivated, along with the 3d Combat Communications Group at Tinker Air Force Base, Oklahoma.
 The 5th Combat Communications Group at Robins now reports to the 688th Cyberspace Wing.

 History

 The 689th's mission was to train, deploy, and deliver expeditionary and specialized communications, air traffic control, and landing systems, and to take cyber capabilities to the tactical edge for relief and combat operations.

-Its units included the 3d Combat Communications Group, at Tinker Air Force Base, Oklahoma, and the 5th Combat Communications Group at Robins Air Force Base in Georgia.
+Its units included the 3d Combat Communications Group, at Tinker Air Force Base, Oklahoma, and the 5th Combat Communications Group at Robins Air Force Base, Georgia.